hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 Jet cluster is elastic to deal with failures and performance spikes.

-Elasticity is very useful feature to prevent overprovisioning.
+Elasticity is very useful feature to prevent over-provisioning.
 Cluster can be up-scaled when resource consumption reaches a watermark (autoscale isn't built in, connect Jet metrics to the resource manager) or before expected usage spike.
 Up-scales however temporarily increase